tari-labs/tari-university/AtomicSwaps/PITCHME.md

 ## Observations

-Atomic swaps could make it very easiy for the user to obtain tari tokens.
+Atomic swaps could make it very easy for the user to obtain Tari tokens.

 In the current stance of things BarterDEX looks like the most complete atomic Swap Implementation.